 Staff at the Interlibrary Loan office will try to locate and borrow large print editions of books and journals if students, staff, or faculty request them.

-Instructors should use Course Reserves to prepare documents for Blackboard that are ADA compliant using OCR technology.
+Instructors should use Course Reserves to prepare documents for Brightspace that are ADA compliant using OCR technology.
 Instructors must notify Reserves staff when a student is enrolled in their course who may need access to this type of accommodation.

 Students having trouble accessing course reserves, please contact your instructor directly and asked them to inform the Libraries’ Reserves Department so we can investigate the issue and assist with accessing reserves.